 Mac – OS X 10.6.8 or above

-Windows – Windows XP and above with all critical updates installed
+Windows – Windows vista and above with all critical updates installed

 - The latest Cisco Network Access Control (NAC) Agent is installed (Windows).